Jah135/mad-pigeons/README.md

 Totally not a python Angry Birds clone.

 ## 03 Camp Installation Guide:
+TODO: streamline this down into just one command, maybe something with curl?

 Use this to download all of the required assets and code:
 ```bat
 @echo off